scicloj/clojisr/README.md

 * clojisr can behave in a strange way when abandoned R (with Rserve) processes are running.
 Please kill such processes before creating an Rserve session.
 * Nextjournal can hang due to problems with logging, please add ` org.slf4j/slf4j-nop {:mvn/version "1.7.30"}` to the deps to disable logger.
-* When an R dataframe contains columns of type "logical" (that is, boolean), these are not transferable to Clojure.
-We wait for an upcoming fix in `tech.ml.dataset` code.

 ## Video presentations